 How Big Does A Chicken Coop Need To Be?

-Inside a coop you will find the floor (which we cover with sawdust and straw) and a roosting/perching space.
+Inside a coop, you will find the floor (which we cover with sawdust and straw) and a roosting/perching space.

-Large chicken coops with only a small number of chickens in them can actually be a bad thing because the chickens can’t generate enough heat to keep the coop warm.
+Large chicken coops with only a small number of chickens can actually be bad because the chickens can’t generate enough heat to keep the coop warm.

 The other key item inside the coop is the roosting/perching area.

-You will probably find that your chickens need less roosting space than this because they will huddle together very closely during the night- however again its best to err on the side of caution.
+You will probably find that your chickens need less roosting space than this because they will huddle together very closely during the night- however, again, it’s best to err on the side of caution.

 How Big Should A Chicken Nesting Box Be?

-In addition to a coop you will need to ensure you have enough space to fix a nesting box to the back or side of your coop.
+In addition to a coop, you will need to ensure you have enough space to fix a nesting box to the back or side of your coop.

-So continuing with our example you would need a nesting box six foot long by 1 foot deep for six chickens.
-And if you have the option, try to make individual nesting boxes, your girls will thank you for it later!
+So continuing with our example, you would need a nesting box six feet long by 1 foot deep for six chickens.
+And if you have the option, try to make individual nesting boxes.
+Your girls will thank you for it later!

-If you want to know more about nesting boxes and what to do with your freshly laid eggs, read here.
+To learn more about nesting boxes and what to do with your freshly laid eggs, read here.

 How Much Space Do Chickens Need To Roam?

-This isn’t much land at all- a ten foot long by nine foot wide strip of grass would meet this.
-But, if you want to make your chickens happy, the more room you give them the better!
+This isn’t much land at all.
+A ten-foot-long by a nine-foot wide strip of grass would meet this.
+But, if you want to make your chickens happy, the more room you give them, the better!

 How Much Space Does A Chicken Need To Be Free Range?

-We were struggling to decide exactly how much space a chicken needs to be classed as ‘free-range’.
+We were struggling to decide exactly how much space a chicken needs to be classed as ‘free-range.’

-We can look at legal definitions, for instance in the EU a hen needs a single square foot of floor space inside and around 13 square foot of outdoor space.
+We can look at legal definitions.
+For instance, in the EU, a hen needs a single square foot of floor space inside and around 13 square feet of outdoor space.

-But, taking commercial farms to one side- in terms of backyard chicken keepers what counts as free range?
+But, taking commercial farms to one side- in terms of backyard chicken keepers, what counts as free-range?

-We’d class free-range as chickens that each have at least 25 square foot of outside space.
+We’d class free-range as chickens that each has at least 25 square feet of outside space.
 Ideally, this would be without a run keeping them in.

-So there you have both the short version and the long version to exactly how much room do chickens need.
+So there you have both the short version and the long version to exactly how much room chickens need.

-Leave us a comment below letting us know what you think counts as a free range chicken…
+Leave us a comment below, letting us know what you think counts as a free-range chicken…